 One confusing thing that I did learn was if you paid an independent contractor through various methods of payment including both cash and credit card, then you only have to file a 1099-Misc form if the total cash payments were over $600.
 You would only report the amount of the cash payments, because the credit card companies and third-party networks like PayPal are required to report those payments from their side on a 1099-K.

-What can you do if you just learned about these requirements and are scrambling to meet the tax deadline?
+What can you do if you just learned about these requirements and have paid $600 or more to independent contractors?

 - Confirm if you need to file Form 1099-Misc.